 This report contains a summary of implementation, monitoring, and other activities to inform the Maryland General Assembly on the status of the Maryland All-Payer Model.
-This Maryland All-Payer Model Biannual Report, prepared in accordance with Maryland law, discusses the State's progress during the period from January 1, 2014, through June 30, 2018, based on the most recent available information.7 The HSCRC updates the report every six months.
-Table 1 provides an overview of the reporting that is required by law under the Maryland All-Payer Model.8
+This Maryland All-Payer Model Biannual Report, prepared in accordance with Maryland law, discusses the State's progress during the period from January 1, 2014, through December 30, 2018, based on the most recent available information.
+The HSCRC updates the report every six months.
+Table 1 provides an overview of the reporting that is required by law under the Maryland All-Payer Model.
+The status of the maryland and the status of the status of the Maryland and the status of the s